Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Each run through the game will also automatically record a demo that can be played back later for leaderboard validation and for review and such.
 Because of the length of the game and certain factors that may not be completely deterministic, Each demo will end right when the Catalyst breaches through the level and then a new demo recording will start right when the next level begins.
 Preventing de-syncs will be vital.
 I'll need to do some proper research before I start implementing this

+I have a few options for the backend:
+- Self-hosted (Rent out a VPS ($10ish a month) and spin up my own database)
+	- Pros:
+		- Everything would be self-hosted.
+Full-control of data.
+		- Account validation would be platform agnostic and allow easy release to all store-fronts.
+(Steam, GoG, etc)
+		- I could automate account creation and have it tie to some other form of user validation.
+	- Cons:
+		- Would likely add months of development time if I implemented this myself.
+(Big Issue)
+		- I have no experience with something like this at a large-scale.
+Unique issues WILL happen that'd I'd have no choice but to fix.
+		- Securing down and setting up a backup system for the Database would fall on me.
+		- No friend integration with Steam
+- SilentWolf (Free Cloud option)
+	- Pros:
+		- Really good documentation and easy integration with Godot
+		- Account validation would be platform agnostic and allow easy release to all store-fronts.
+(Steam, GoG, etc)
+	- Cons:
+		- May be technically impossible (Strict data limits.
+Demo recordings will definitely not fit in the 40KB I have available per user on SilentWolf) (I could potentially reach out to SilentWolf and offer to pay for higher limits?)
+		- Would require players to sign-up for a service I have no real control over.
+SilentWolf could one day get compromised and then Eternal Descent account details getting leaked would be my fault.
+		- Not self-hosted.
+I can't say 100% I trust these people to have control over this data.
+		- No friend integration with Steam
+- SteamWorks
+	- Pros:
+		- Would be semi-easy to implement (Lots of people have done it before and documentation looks simple enough)
+		- Having friend integration with Steam would make comparing times easy
+		- I can store a stupid amount of data per entry using SteamCloud integration (Demo recordings should only end up being a couple hundred KB.
+Would have to find some way of keeping track and referencing these SteamCloud files from the leaderboard though.)
+	- Cons:
+		- Would lock me into the Steam ecosystem and game couldn't be released to other storefronts without a new leaderboard-system.

 The game will have one Achievement:
 	Catalyst: Reach the Bottom